Admission requirements – Bachelor of Arts

 §1 The Lucerne School of Music conforms to the applicable data protection legislation when handling the personal data of students.

-§2 With their binding application, students consent to the Lucerne School of Music processing and/or linking their personal data (e.g. first name, surname, matriculation number, ECTS credits, degree programme etc.) and photos for the purposes of planning, organisation, evaluation, funding, statistics, information, in-house learning platforms and classroom portraits.
+§2 With their binding application, students consent to the Lucerne School of Music processing and/or linking their personal data (e.g. first name, surname, matriculation number, ECTS credits, degree programme etc.) and photos for the purposes of planning, organisation, evaluation, funding, statistics, information, continuing education advice, in-house learning platforms and classroom portraits.
 This applies before, during and after the degree programme.
 This also includes the transmission of the necessary data to the federal offices BFS and SERI, the Intercantonal Agreement Cantons, the Swiss Confederation and the Central Compensation Office (CENT).
-Furthermore, data will be forwarded to the Central and University Library, Lucerne, for the creation of a user account so that students can borrow media at all major university libraries across Switzerland.

 §3 With their binding application, students also consent to their data (first name, surname, address, phone number, e-mail address, date of birth, specialisation, commencement of studies, date of graduation, School) being passed on to the alumni association of the University of Applied Sciences for Central Switzerland (Lucerne University of Applied Sciences and Arts Alumni) after completion of their degree programme/continuing and executive education programme in order to take out their free-of-charge one-year membership.
 If students do not wish for their personal data to be disclosed to the alumni association for the purpose of taking out a free-of-charge one-year membership, they may notify the association office via e-mail (firstname.lastname@example.org).